MisterCrude/partnerdo-frontend/docs/deployment.md

 ### 4. Why we need `pages`?

-For spleeting aplicatons by pages
+For spleeting aplicatons by screens

 ### 5. Why we need `containers`?